iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

         de: Regelsatz
         en: Standard rate

-The `description` key
+The `description` key has two sub-keys `de` and `en`, which

-* a good and full explanation of the parameter
+* are good and full explanations of the parameter
 * show the § and Gesetzbuch/Paragraph (history) of that parameter
-* It should mention bigger amendments/Neufassungen and be as helpful as possible to make sense of that parameter
+* mention bigger amendments/Neufassungen and be as helpful as possible to make sense of that parameter
-* if an english translation is added it should state the same information

 Example::